YZ-social/YZ01/README.md

 TL;DR:

 The foundation of the YZ.social network is based upon an extended Chord Distributed Hash Table algorithm in parallel with the IPFS protocol.
-The Chord system is used for peer discovery and routing.
+The Chord algorithm is used for peer discovery and routing.
 The IPFS protocol is used for content addressing and storing data.
 All users have full access to both the Chord and IPFS systems.
-When a new user joins the network, they construct a unique public/private key pair and use it to join the Chord network.
-The public key is used to generate a unique address for the user as well as enable other users to send them encrypted messages.
+Before a new user joins the network, they construct a unique public/private key pair and use it to join the Chord network.
+A 16-bit location value is concatenated to the public key to construct the node ID.
+This node ID isa unique address for the user and enables other users to communicate with them.

 Users can only join the network by being sponsored by an existing user.
-This is done by the sponsoring user sending a message to the new user.
+This is done by the sponsoring user sending a connection message to the new user.
+This message can be delivered via a QR code or NFC on a mobile device.
 The new user then uses the STUN server to connect to the network.
 Once connected, the user is inserted into the Chord network and can start sending and receiving messages from other users.

-Messages sent within the network are encrypted using the Signal Protocol.

 The message structure utilizes the Cap'n Proto cerialization protocol.
+These messages include text, images, videos, audio, and other data.
+Media payloads are stored in the IPFS system and the message contains a CID (Content Identifier) for the payload.
+When a user accesses this message they use the CID to retrieve the payload from the IPFS system.

+Messages sent within the network are encrypted end-to-endusing the Signal Protocol.

 If a message contains a payload, such as an image, video, or audio, the payload is stored in the IPFS system.
 The message then contains a CID (Content Identifier) for the payload.
 When a user accesses this message they use the CID to retrieve the payload from the IPFS system.